Constructive S4 modal logics with the finite birelational frame property: Finite frame properties for -regular logics

-In this subsection we prove our first finite frame property result, showing that the G\"odel modal logic $\mathsf{GS4}$ indeed has the finite frame property.
-The upward-linear nature of $\mathsf{GS4}$ frames enables a particularly direct proof (not via a shallow frame property).
+In this subsection, we prove our second finite frame property result, showing that the G\"odel modal logic \altterm{def:gsf}{$\gsf$} indeed has the finite frame property.
+The \altterm{upward linear}{upward-linear} nature of \altterm{def:gsf}{$\gsf$} frames enables a particularly direct proof.

-There are two steps to the proof.
+There are two steps to the proof, illustrated in \Cref{figShallowgs4}.
 First we note that we may assume frames are not only upward but also \emph{downward} linear.
-Then, given a subformula-closed subset $\Sigma$ of $\lanfull$, we describe a bisimulation quotient construction that yields finite models whenever $\Sigma$ is finite.
-We describe the quotient explicitly, noting afterwards that it is in fact the quotient by the greatest strong $\Sigma$-bisimulation $\approx_\Sigma$ defined in \Cref{secSBisim}.
+This is obtained by an initial transformation, as illustrated in the second model of the figure; note that the first two models are bisimilar, as bisimulations do not `look downward'.\footnote{Here it is worth noting that we do need to `look downward' to some extent to preserve the \term{forth--down confluent}[forth--down confluence] of \altterm{def:gsfc}{$\gsfc$}, which does require a bit of additional care.
+For this reason, \altterm{def:gsfc}{$\gsfc$} is treated separately in Section~\ref{sec:godelcfinite}, although the broad strokes of the proof are very similar.} Then, given a subformula-closed subset $\Sigma$ of $\lanfull$, we describe a bisimulation quotient construction that yields finite models whenever $\Sigma$ is finite, as shown in the third model of \Cref{figShallowgs4}.
+It is worth noting that as long as $\Sigma$ is finite, this third model is finite even if the second model is not; for example, we would obtain the same result if we replaced the $p,q$-worlds by an infinite chain.
+We describe the quotient explicitly, noting afterwards that it is in fact the quotient by the greatest \term{strong} $\Sigma$\term{-bisimulation} $\approx_\Sigma$ defined in \Cref{secSBisim}.